stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 **Create BackupBlueprint:**

-Now, we have to create a `BackupBlueprint` crd with a blueprint for the `Repository` and `BackupConfiguration` object.
-To keep our repository in an isolated namespace `demo` we have to put that into `spec.repoNamespace` section.
+Now, we have to create a `BackupBlueprint` object with a blueprint for the `Repository` and `BackupConfiguration` object.
+To keep our repository in an isolated namespace `demo`, we have to put that into `spec.repoNamespace` section.

 Below is the YAML of the `BackupBlueprint` object that we are going to create,